Dan J. Harkey

 Reasons include:

-- The transaction is an installment sale in real estate and tax planning.
-A seller's carry-back financing lender (beneficiary) may choose to defer receiving the principal from the property sale for tax deferral purposes.
-The reasoning is to extend the payment schedule, including principal reductions and interest, for some time.
-Since a seller pays capital gains on the principal received and ordinary income on the interest earned, a subordinated lien is a vehicle for deferring tax payments if drawn correctly, providing significant benefits in tax planning.
+• The transaction is an installment sale in real estate and tax planning.
+A seller’s carry-back financing lender (beneficiary) may choose to defer receiving the principal from the property sale for tax-deferral purposes.
+The reasoning is to extend the payment schedule, including principal reductions and interest, for a specified period.
+Since a seller pays capital gains on the principal received and ordinary income on the interest earned, a subordinated lien is a vehicle for deferring tax payments, provided it is drawn correctly, offering significant benefits in tax planning.

 What is an Inter-creditor agreement (ICA)?

-This underscores the need for caution and awareness in lending situations, encouraging informed decision-making.
+This highlights the importance of caution and awareness in lending situations, promoting informed decision-making.

-An inter-creditor agreement defines in writing who is responsible for loan payments, property insurance, property taxes, and association dues in the event of borrower default.
+An inter-creditor agreement defines in writing who is responsible for loan payments, property insurance, property taxes, and association dues in the event of a Borrower's default.
 The subordinate lender (junior) must write checks for all these expenses to protect its interest.
-At the same time, the subordinate lender can begin their foreclosure procedure while keeping the first lien current for a specified period.
+At the same time, the subordinate lender can initiate its foreclosure procedure while keeping the first lien current for a specified period.

 Intercreditor and Subordination Agreement: The document is combined.

-Then, the definitions, explanation of lien priorities, standstill agreement, turnover of improper payments, cure rights, representations, and miscellaneous are included in the agreement.
-The first lien holder, the subordinate lien holder, and the borrower will sign the document.
+Then, the definitions, explanations of lien priorities, standstill agreements, turnover of improper payments, cure rights, representations, and miscellaneous provisions are included in the agreement.
+The first lien holder, the subordinate lien holder, and the Borrower will sign the document.

 If you need a blank copy of this agreement, please email me at dan@danharkey.com with this request.